karlropkins/AQEval/joss/paper.md

 pre-processing to successfully isolate an obscured change-event.
 For example, if a studied time-series is several years long, a small change may be hidden by seasonally variability in meteorological contributions.
-AQEval includes Generalized Additive Model (GAM) based methods (based on mgcv; Wood 2017, Wood 2021) to build and subtract such variance.
-By default, these take the
+AQEval includes Generalized Additive Model (GAM) based methods [based on mgcv; @wood2017generalized; @wood2025generalized] to build and subtract such variance.
-form:
+By default, these take the form:

 $$[pollutant] = s_1(day-of-year) + s_2(hour-of-day) + te_1(wind speed, wind direction)$$